clebin/SpectrumAssetMaker/README.md

 * Don't leave gaps in the middle of tilesets as this will cause errors.

 * This tool is work-in-progress.
-Only BASIC export has been tested, and not thoroughly.

 **Usage:**